llvm/llvm-project/clang/docs/ClangCommandLineReference.rst

 .. option:: --offload-arch=<arg>, --cuda-gpu-arch=<arg>, --no-offload-arch=<arg>

 CUDA offloading device architecture (e.g. sm\_35), or HIP offloading target ID in the form of a device architecture followed by target ID features delimited by a colon.
-Each target ID feature is a pre-defined string followed by a plus or minus sign (e.g. gfx908:xnack+:sram-ecc-).
+Each target ID feature is a pre-defined string followed by a plus or minus sign (e.g. gfx908:xnack+:sramecc-).
 May be specified more than once.

 .. option:: -p, --profile

 .. option:: -pagezero\_size<arg>

+.. option:: -parallel-jobs=<arg>

+Number of parallel jobs

 .. option:: -pg